Ultras Desna: Desna Volunteer Center

 A Desna's fan Andriy (Sheriff) Kozachenko died in the war with Russian hatred.
 In 2022, the Desna's fan during the russian aggression, set up a volunteer center They buy necessary things for the Armed Forces and go to the front, take people out of hot spots and even catch looters Everyone is trying to help as much as they can.
 Some are defending the country at the forefront, some are supporting the economy by working in the rear, some are volunteering.
 In the column of the New Channel #GoodHistories, the public relations specialist of FC Desna Dmytro told how the team of fans became a powerful volunteer center.
 Together with Vysokyi Val, the Desna Volunteer Center organized great donations of a large number of people, including former and current players of FC Desna (Yehor Kartushov, Andriy Dombrovskyi, Yevhen Selin, Artem Favorov, Denys Favorov, Oleksandr Filippov, Yevhen Past, Vladyslav Kalitvintsev, etc.), significant support was provided to Chernihiv defenders and have already raised one million hryvnias with fundraising, search and purchase of the necessary equipment for the needs of the Armed Forces.
 On Desna's Instagram channel was published a page on which the Ultras Desna sent an explosive "greeting" to the Russians after the invasion.
 In August 2022, Ultras Desna burned Oleksandr Masalov's passport Desny fans appealed to the ex-player of the team.
 Masalov lost his Russian passport at the destroyed Chernihiv Stadium.
 The left defender, who previously played for Desna, moved to play in Russian for Ufa as a free agent.
 Ultras of the Chernihiv club recorded an appeal to the football player-traitor and burned Masalov's Russian passport.

 Friendships and rivalries

-The group is friends of Dynamo Kyiv, Kharkiv, Dnipro, Lviv, Stal Kamianske and Ivano-Frankivsk fans.
-The group is sport enemy with the fans of Polissya Zhytomyr and Cherkashchyna, even they are friendly soccer group fan.
+The group consists of fans from Dynamo Kyiv, Kharkiv, Dnipro, Lviv, Stal Kamianske and Ivano-Frankivsk.
+The group has sporting rivalry with the fans of Polissya Zhytomyr and Cherkashchyna, despite overall friendly relations between the supporter groups.